Solving for income

 TOP: Not only fixed income

-In the post-Great Financial Crisis era, developed markets’ government bond yields have fallen to low levels and look set to remain so.
+Post the Great Financial Crisis and COVID-19 pandemic, developed markets’ government bond yields have fallen to low levels and look set to remain so.
 As a result, investors are moving beyond government bonds in search of higher yields.

 Fixed income often comes first to mind as a source of income, but dividends also offer a yield payout to investors.
-In addition to paying a higher yield, high dividend equities have tended to outperform broader equity indices over the long term.
+In addition to paying a higher yield, high dividend equities have tended to provide a better risk-adjusted return than broader equity indices over the long term.

 5. HARNESS THE POWER OF DIVIDENDS AND COMPOUNDING